Energy transition · Transición energética

 For more than 16 years I have worked at the intersection of energy policy and international cooperation: research on policies and best practices for transitioning to a low-carbon economy, decarbonization, and the deployment of emerging technologies such as green hydrogen.

-Career milestones include the U.S. State Department's International Visitor Leadership Program on renewable energy and climate change (2012), a Chevening Scholarship from the British Government (2015), and an Edward S. Mason Fellowship at Harvard Kennedy School.
-I served as Vice President of Chevening Alumni Mexico (2018–2020) and President of UCL Alumni Mexico (2019–2022).
+Career milestones include the U.S. State Department's International Visitor Leadership Program on renewable energy and climate change (2012), a Chevening Scholarship from the British Government (2015–2016), and an Edward S. Mason Fellowship at Harvard Kennedy School.
+I serve as Community Development Co-Director of Harvard Alumni for Climate and the Environment and Co-Chair of the UCL Washington DC Alumni Association.

 Education · Formación